Ask questions. Verify answers.

 Journalists find out what people need and want to know about, then they explain and show those stories in the most effective way: words, video, photos, sound, interactive graphics.

 You'll learn how to report with words, images and sound.
-You'll hone your writing skills and learn to adapt your approach to fit the platform, whether it's a magazine, newspaper, website or radio/TV station.
-Students can expand their skills and focus on
+You'll hone your writing skills and adapt your reporting approach to fit the platform, whether it's print or web magazines, newspapers, streaming media or radio/TV stations.
+You're encouraged to focus on

 particular areas of interest.
-Our specialized classes include medical, environmental, political and critical writing.
+Our specialized classes include issues in health/medicine, environment, politics, and pop culture commentary.
 You'll find the core and elective courses on our curriculum requirements page.

-You'll start getting published in student and professional publications through internships at local and national news organizations.
+You'll have opportunities to be published in student and professional publications, often through internships at local and national news organizations.

 Have questions?
 Email us at firstname.lastname@example.org.